-Effective Fall 2014, Savannah Technical College will have two separate Academic Standing and financial aid Satisfactory Academic Progress (SAP) policies.
 Students will be required to maintain a minimum overall grade point average of 2.0 each semester to remain in good academic standing.
 If a student does not earn an overall minimum grade point average of at least 2.0, the student will be placed on Academic Warning status for one semester.
 After one semester on Academic Warning status, if the overall grade point average is not raised to the required 2.0, the student will be academically suspended.
 A student who is academically suspended must meet with a faculty/academic advisor to appeal for reinstatement to the college.
+This policy for Academic Standing is separate from the financial aid Satisfactory Academic Progress (SAP) which is covered under the Financial Aid section of this catalog.